ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 >
 > — [Anders Elfgren (@Srekel), February 18th, 2022](https://twitter.com/Srekel/status/1494872814809137153)

 More folks in the thread (and in the original tweet from Scott) also needed a moment to see what the real problem was and how simple it was to fix.
-It is something that happens all too often: small mistakes can lead to large bugs, which can become exponentially large time sinks that take up a lot of resources that could otherwise be devoted to features and improvements!
+It is something that happens all too often: small mistakes can lead to large bugs, which can become exponentially large time sinks.
+A lot of resources and time are consumed, which could otherwise be devoted to features and improvements!
 But, before we go any further, let me be perfectly clear: **neither of these people are bad developers**.
 They are not doing something wrong, here.
-It's that C has very specifically created a set of conditions where, in attempting to follow best practices, they made harmless mistakes that can result in some very nasty bugs.
+It's that C has very specifically created a set of conditions where, in attempting to follow best practices, the developers made easy and harmless mistakes that can result in some very nasty bugs.

 This is why `memset` is not ideal.
 Yes, it has the security properties we would like here (initializing padding bits to 0).
-But decades of people making exactly the mistakes and being human enough not to catch it means that we end up with this kind of problem a lot.
+But decades of people making exactly these mistakes and being human enough not to catch it means that we end up with this kind of problem a lot.
 Worse, `memset` has one more serious non-human, technical drawback that degrades its usefulness as a truly cross-platform solution to initialization.